 Approximately 144,000 veterans are homeless on any given night according to the US Department of Veteran Affairs (VA).
-Within this number, female Iraq and Afghanistan veterans experiencing homelessness is increasing, as is the number who have dependent children.
+Within this number, the amount of female Iraq and Afghanistan veterans experiencing homelessness is increasing, as is the number who have dependent children.
 In response to this, the Unites States Interagency Council on Homelessness (USICH) has made ending homelessness for Veterans a priority for the next five years with a five-point strategy that includes:

 - Providing Affordable Housing